jackstapleton/rdb-autoscaling/whitepaper.md

 | t3a.2xlarge | n/a | 32 | 7.21 | 0 |

 The 20 and 40% clusters and the 60 and 80% clusters started the same amount of servers as each other throughout the day.
-So we can compare their costs to analyze cost-efficiencies in the second stage.
+So we can compare their costs to analyze cost-efficiencies in the second stage (market-open to close).
 With differences of under 1% compared to the `t3.2xlarge` the cost savings we can make from this stage are not that significant.

 Comparing the difference between the two pairs we can see that costs jump from 44 to 49%.